-EDUCATORS GUIDE FOR SUSTAINABILITY TEACHING AND LEARNING Western Sydney University acknowledges the peoples of the Darug, Tharawal, Eora and Wiradjuri nations.
+Western Sydney University acknowledges the peoples of the Darug, Tharawal, Eora and Wiradjuri nations.
 We acknowledge that the teaching, learning and research undertaken across our campuses continues the teaching, learning and research that has occurred on these lands for tens of thousands of years.
 SUSTAINABILITY EDUCATION AT WESTERN Before we can do things differently we need to think differently. i This Guide offers a practical teaching and learning framework.
-It aims to support sustainability teaching and learning across the University and works towards fulfilling Western Sydney University's commitment to sustainability, including the Sustaining Success 2021-2026 Strategic Plan, Education Future Strategy 2022-2026, and Sustainability and Resilience 2030 Decadal Strategy; and our deep institutional commitment to promote the principles of the United Nations' 2030 Sustainable Development Goals (SDGs).
-APPROACHES TO SUSTAINABILITY EDUCATION AT WESTERN Sustainability, whether environmental, social, cultural or economic, is an unstable and contestable concept - which is a good thing.
+It aims to support sustainability teaching and learning across the University and works towards fulfilling Western Sydney University's commitment to sustainability, including the Sustaining Success 2021-2026 Strategic Plan and Sustainability and Resilience 2030 Decadal Strategy; and our deep institutional commitment to the United Nations' Sustainable Development Goals (SDGs).
+APPROACHES TO SUSTAINABILITY EDUCATION AT WESTERN Sustainability, whether, environmental, social, cultural or economic, is an unstable and contestable concept - which is a good thing.
 It's an ideal, and the pathways towards that ideal may change over time.
-At Western, we make several important distinctions: → Education about sustainability focuses on learning about key issues such as climate change.
+At Western, we make several important distinction: → Education about sustainability focuses on learning about key issues such as climate change.
 This can also be expanded to include education about the Sustainable Development Goals (SDGs).
-It allows for our students to recognise relevant global challenges and the SDGs (or at least ones specifically related to their discipline) and to learn about and understand their larger global framework and purpose as well as the complexity of what this entails at a global and national level. - → Education towards the SDGs is a crucial part of our commitment to teaching and learning.
+It allows for our students to recognise relevant global challenges - and the SDGs (or at least ones specifically relate to their discipline) and to learn about and understand their larger global framework and purpose as well as the complexity of what this entails at a global and national level. - → Education towards the SDGs is a crucial part of our commitment to teaching and learning.
 These are degree programs and specific learning activities that contribute to the intent of the SDGs at local and global levels.
-These allow our students to acquire the knowledge and skills needed to promote sustainable development, usually in relation to their discipline contexts. - → Education for Sustainability "spans all levels of formal, informal, professional and community education, using learning and change processes to help people critique and shape the decisions and social practices that influence our future as a global community". ^{II} It includes substantive knowledge of sustainability however focuses on a wider set of skills attitudes, and practices necessary to respond to these issues, explicitly examining values and ethics, and taking a larger holistic approach to sustainable futures.
+These allow our students to acquire the knowledge and skills needed to promote sustainable development, usually in relation to their discipline contexts. - → Education for Sustainability spans all levels of formal, informal, professional and community education, using learning and change processes to help people critique and shape the decisions and social practices that influence our future as a global community ".
+It includes substantive knowledge of sustainability however focuses on a wider set of skills attitudes, and practices necessary to respond to these issues, explicitly examining values and ethics, and taking a larger holistic approach to sustainable futures.
 WHAT IS EDUCATION FOR SUSTAINABILITY?

 Education for Sustainability (EfS) was articulated and actioned particularly during the UN Decade of Education for Sustainable Development (UNDESD).
 EfS provides the thinking skills and capabilities to equip learners to take critically informed action towards sustainable futures.
 It focuses on critical, reflective and creative thinking, systems and complexity thinking, futures thinking, values and world views, as well as participatory and partnership capabilities.
 EfS is really about pedagogy as much as content.
 While learning about sustainability issues like climate, biodiversity, energy, urban living, water quality and so on are vital, Education for Sustainability focuses on how we educate people as critical, creative, empowered citizens who can make change in the world.
-It is about transformative learning, which is often student-centred, experience-based, collaborative and lifelong .
-Artwork: Chris Edwards.
-Swimmy Creek Mixed Media on Latvian Linen 100 cm X 145 cm (2010).
-Western Sydney University Art Collection. iGermein, S. (2022) iiRyan & Tilbury (n.d.) iii Michel (2020); Redvers et al (2023) It's more about how you teach than what you teach.
+It is about transformative learning, which is often student-centred, experience-based, collaborative and lifelong iii.

+Germein, S. (2022)

+&quot;Tilbury (2011)

+iii Michel (2020); Redvers et al (2023)

+It's more about how you teach than what you teach.

-THIS GUIDE IS NOT ABOUT ...
+THIS GUIDE IS NOT ABOUT...